 We seek to avoid resettlement wherever possible.
 When unavoidable, we follow the principles of IFC Performance Standard 5: Land Acquisition and Involuntary Resettlement.

 Throughout resettlement, our priority is to ensure that all affected stakeholders have full participation.
 Following any resettlement, through ongoing monitoring, we seek to ensure the communities involved can maintain productive livelihoods.

 Forced and child labour

-We recognise the risks of forced labour, modern slavery, human trafficking and other labour standards violations within our supply chains.
+We recognise the risks of forced labour, modern slavery1, child labour, human trafficking and other labour standards violations within our supply chains.
 We are committed to preventing the occurrence of modern slavery and human trafficking in our operations and supply chains.